Golf and Club Management (Co-op)

 FDMG-1124Cooking for Club Managers3

 Today's Club Managers cannot afford to assume every day will run smoothly; there will be a time when every manager will need to roll up their sleeves and help wherever they are needed.
-Over the course of the term students will gain a broader knowledge of the commercial kitchen, of one of the pivotal positions in a successful restaurant.
-Through a series of demonstrations and practical cooking classes, students will learn about cooking methods, basic kitchen skills and cooking styles/themes with an emphasis on skills development.
+Over the course of the term students will gain a broader knowledge of the commercial kitchen, one of the pivotal positions in a successful restaurant.
+Through a series of demonstrations and practical cooking classes, students will learn about cooking methods, basic kitchen skills and culinary styles/themes with an emphasis on skill development.

 FDMG-1125Food & Beverage Service for Clubs4